All You Need To Know About Leopard Geckos

 Leopard Gecko

 Among these reptiles, the common leopard gecko (Eublepharis macularius) is perhaps one of the most popular.
-Moreover, they are considered to be the first-ever species of lizard to be domesticated.
+Moreover, they are considered the first-ever lizard species to be domesticated.

-The leopard gecko got its name from the black body spots that resemble that of the leopard’s.
+The leopard gecko got its name from the black body spots resembling the leopards.

 Leopard Gecko Physical Appearance